Paliao/KD-api/README.md

 This project help people to find a good place to eat independent of the establishment rating.
 Only by the best searched product.

+This project is made in Ruby and JavaScript with the following framework:

+* Ruby on Rails

+* React native

-Things to run the app:
+Things to the BACKEND run in this app:

 * Ruby version: 2.4.1